azamzow/Online-TImeSheet-Application/README.md

 ### WorkingKats
 WorkingKats is an application that is designed for Sam Houston students, but it can be implemented in any workplace or school.
- They can also view their managers contact information in case they need to contact them.

 ***
 ## Why WorkingKats?